 CCN will offer these enhanced services to Networks:

 • Identify specific Medicaid Members for the Cohort Panel based on recent billing and claims data (CCN has a few different data sources and can access PHI level information).
 Depending on the chosen cohort, CCN may not be the ideal way to identify individuals.

 • Pre-populate some elements of the Social Determinants and Clinical Needs Assessment

 • Assist Networks to monitor short-term and long-term indicators for their cohort

 See Program Overview, CCN Support Services for more information.

 Q. What are the metrics?

 A. CCN currently tracks partner level performance on several key DSRIP performance metrics.
-CCN is able to track Network performance on the same metrics to identify trends among cohort members.
-CCN will work with the Networks to configure set up in the Compass Hub.
-Click here to view the metric list.
+CCN is able to track network performance on the same metrics to identify trends among cohort members.
+CCN will work with the networks to configure set up in the Compass Hub.
+The metric list is below: